 Busulfan is a mutagen and a clastogen.
 In in vitro tests it caused mutations in Salmonella typhimurium and Drosophila melanogaster.
-Chromosomal aberrations induced by busulfan have been reported in vivo (rast, mice, hamsters, and humans) and in vitro (rodent and human cells).
-The intravenous administration of busulfan (48 mg/kg given as biweekly doses of 12 mg/kg, or 30% of the total busulfan injection dose on a mg/m2 basis) has been shown to increase the incidence of thymic and everage times in mice. ovarian tumors in mice.
+Chromosomal aberrations induced by busulfan have been reported in vivo (rats, mice, hamsters, and humans) and in vitro (rodent and human cells).
+The intravenous administration of busulfan (48 mg/kg given as biweekly doses of 12 mg/kg, or 30% of the total busulfan injection dose on a mg/m2 basis) has been shown to increase the incidence of thymic and

 Busulfan depleted oocytes of female rats and induced sterility in male rats and hamsters.
-The solvent Busulman depleted oocytes of remaile rats and induced sterling in male rats and namsters.
-In elsowent DMA may also impair fertility.
-A DMA daily dose of 0.45 /kg/day given to rats for nine days (equivalent to 44% of the daily dose of DMA contained in the recommended dose of busulfan injection on a mg/m2 basis) significantly decreased spermatogenesis in rats.
-A single subcutaneous dose of 2.2 g/kg (27% of the total DMA dose contained in busulfan injection on a mg/m2 basis) four days, after insemination terminated pregnancy in 100% of tested hamsters [see Use in Specific Populations (8.3)].
+The solvent DMA may also impair fertility.
+A DMA daily dose of 0.45 g/kg/day given to rats for nine days (equivalent to 44% of the daily dose of DMA contained in the recommended dose of busulfan injection on a mg/m basis) significantly decreased spermatogenesis in rats.
+A single subcutaneous dose of 2.2 g/kg (27% of the total DMA dose contained in busulfan injection on a mg/m basis) four days after insemination terminated pregnancy in 100% of tested hamsters [see Use in Specific Populations (8.3)].